spring-projects/spring-data-jpa/readme.md

 Here are some ways for you to get involved in the community:

-* Get involved with the Spring community by helping out on [stackoverflow](http://stackoverflow.com/questions/tagged/spring-data-jpa) and the [forum](forum.spring.io/forum/jpa-orm) by responding to questions and joining the debate.
+* Get involved with the Spring community by helping out on [stackoverflow](http://stackoverflow.com/questions/tagged/spring-data-jpa) by responding to questions and joining the debate.
 * Create [JIRA](https://jira.springsource.org/browse/DATAJPA) tickets for bugs and new features and comment and vote on the ones that you are interested in.
 * Github is for social coding: if you want to write code, we encourage contributions through pull requests from [forks of this repository](http://help.github.com/forking/).
 If you want to contribute code this way, please reference a JIRA ticket as well covering the specific issue you are addressing.
 * Watch for upcoming articles on Spring by [subscribing](http://spring.io/blog) to spring.io.